-The cannabis extraction business nets a more refined and potent product, so budding extractors need a branding and marketing strategy with an influence to match.
+The cannabis extraction business nets a more refined and potent product, so extractors need a branding and marketing strategy with an influence to match.

 Cannabis marketing can amplify your messaging and attract a loyal consumer base.
 A strong cannabis brand identity lets cannabis consumers know you are a trusted source that informs and entertains with well-researched content.